 When planning any interior space, not only do you want it to be aesthetically pleasing but you also want it to give you comfort and practicality, as well as being conducive to everyday living.

-Below are three expert tips to think about when trying to master the art of space throughout your home.
+Below are three expert tips to think about when trying to master the art of spatial planning throughout your home.

 Creating a natural flow